AJAMData/Superstore-Dataset-Dashboards/README.md

 ## Overview

 Having recently left my role as a Senior Data Analyst at Feefo I was given permission to use our Looker instance to create a portfolio dashboard project.
-Having used the Superstore dataset when learning Tableau I decided it would be a great time to revisit the dataset.
+Having used the Superstore dataset when learning Tableau I decided to revisit it.

 The scope of this project is very limited due to the time constraint before losing access to the Looker instance.